25 July 2017 |

 It’s tempting to draw immediate conclusions from the plot above.
 Before we do so, we need to take note of a few things.

 First, any square matrix can be broken down into symmetric and skew-symmetric components.
-The correspondence analysis of those two components is driven by different aspects of the data, and they are best analysed separately.
+The correspondence analysis of those two components is driven by different aspects of the data, and they are best analyzed separately.

 - The symmetric component shows us how much 2-way exchange occurs between categories.
 Points that are close together have a relatively high rate of exchange between them.